Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_FreFlowDurationInMs** - Measures the duration of the First Run Experience (FRE) flow, which includes onboarding steps like permissions, sign-in, and initial setup.

-- **Data_hub_warmup** - These fields log the warmup time for the OfficeMobile Hub, which aggregates app modules like Word, Excel, and Copilot.
+- **Data_hub_warmup** - This field logs the warmup time for the OfficeMobile Hub, which aggregates app modules like Word, Excel, and Copilot.

 - **Data_InitialBootPhaseTime** - Represents the time taken for the initial boot phase, including app object creation and early activity setup.